Q. What records are sufficient to verify that a food is sourced from a non-bioengineered crop?

 - In general, the testing laboratory is expected to employ quality assurance standards common to the industry to ensure the validity and reliability of test results.

-- Specific standards of performance are described in § 66.9(c) of the NBFDS, and AMS will provide additional guidance regarding those standards in the future.
+- Specific standards of performance are described in § 66.9(c) of the NBFDS, and AMS published guidance on selecting a test method and relevant FAQs can be found under detectability testing

 Q. What is the threshold for bioengineered substance, and how is it measured?